Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-Another way to characterize the heterogeneity can be achieved by quantifying individual deviations using unsupervised normative modeling \cite{marquand2016understanding}.
-Through building a normative model on a large-scale healthy population, brain abnormalities of individual patients can be quantified by examining their statistical differences from the distribution of the norm.
-Gaussian process (GP) regression-based normative modeling has been increasingly applied to quantify individual deviations and dissect neurobiological heterogeneity in various psychiatric disorders \cite{rutherford2021normative}.
-With this tool, an association was successfully discovered between transdiagnostic dimensions of psychopathology and individual’s unique deviations from normative neurodevelopment in brain structure \cite{parkes2021transdiagnostic}.
-By combining tolerance interval-based normative modeling and clustering analysis, individual abnormities in rs-fMRI were quantified to define two stable subtypes in patients with PTSD \cite{maron2020individual}.
-These subtypes showed distinct patterns of functional connectivity with respect to healthy people and differed clinically on levels of reexperiencing symptoms.
-These studies provide novel data-driven approaches to delineate heterogeneity within patients, thereby advancing clinical and mechanistic investigations in psychiatric disorders.
+Semi-supervised learning also provides an elegant way through normative modeling \citep{marquand2016understanding} to characterize neurobiological heterogeneity by quantifying individual deviations.
+By building a normative model of neuroimaging data on a large-scale healthy population, brain abnormalities of individual patients can be quantified by examining their statistical differences from the distribution of the norm.
+Gaussian process (GP) regression-based normative modeling has been applied to quantify individual deviations and dissect neurobiological heterogeneity in various psychiatric disorders \citep{rutherford2021normative}.
+With this tool, an association was successfully discovered between transdiagnostic dimensions of psychopathology and individual’s unique deviations from normative neurodevelopment in brain structure \citep{parkes2021transdiagnostic}.
+By combining tolerance interval-based normative modeling and clustering analysis, individual abnormalities in rs-fMRI were accurately quantified to define two stable subtypes in patients with PTSD \citep{maron2020individual}.
+The two subtypes showed distinct patterns of functional connectivity with respect to the healthy population and differed clinically on levels of reexperiencing symptoms.
+These novel data-driven approaches provide useful techniques to identify ``abnormal" subtypes in patients, thereby advancing clinical and mechanistic investigations in psychiatric disorders.

-\textbf{Semi-supervised Learning.} Semi-supervised learning is an ML approach that combines a small amount of labeled data with a large amount of unlabeled data during training.
-Popular semi-supervised learning techniques include self-training, mixture models, co-training and multi-view learning, graph-based methods, and semi-supervised SVM \cite{chapelle2009book}.
-These paradigms have been increasingly applied to psychiatry studies.
-For instance, semi-supervised learning has been incorporated into an SVM framework to form a method called heterogeneity through discriminative analysis, which can achieve joint disease subtyping and diagnosis \cite{varol2017hydra}.
-This approach has shown strength in delineating neurostructural heterogeneity in bipolar and major depressive disorders \cite{yang2021probing}, schizophrenia \cite{honnorat2019neuroanatomical}, as well as in youth with internalizing symptoms \cite{kaczkurkin2020neurostructural}.
-By unifying autoencoder and supervised classification, an unsupervised autoencoder model was also developed for improved diagnosis of ASD \cite{yin2022semi}.
-Additionally, semi-supervised learning has gained increasing mental health applications in digital data from electronic health records (EHRs), social media and mobile phones \cite{beaulieu2016semi,yazdavar2017semi,dong2021semi}.
-See Section 4 for a detailed discussion.